 Why might there be a link from pollution to worker productivity?

 While both pollutants have well-established effects on various health outcomes, what is more relevant for the context under study are the more subtle effects that may affect productivity.
 Ozone can lead to minor “insults,” or influences, that may not necessitate the use of formal health care, such as decreases in measures of lung performance.
-PM2.5 has been shown to affect blood pressure; cause irritation in the ear, nose, throat, and lungs; and induce mild headaches.
-PM2.5 has also been linked with cognitive effects, such as reductions in test scores.
+PM has been shown to affect blood pressure; cause irritation in the ear, nose, throat, and lungs; and induce mild headaches.
+PM has also been linked with cognitive effects, such as reductions in test scores.
 These symptoms from exposure to pollutants can arise as quickly as one hour following exposure, with effects being exacerbated by exercise and continued duration of exposure.
 (Long-term effects may also result from exposure to these pollutants, but estimating the effects from long-term exposure on productivity has not been the focus of ongoing research; the non-random assignment of pollution exposure is even more complex over longer periods of time.)
-Figure 1 shows existing government air quality standards for the US and EU, and recommended guidelines defined by the World Health Organization (WHO) for these two pollutants.
+Figure 1 shows existing government air quality standards for the US and EU, and recommended guidelines defined by the WHO for these two pollutants.

 An important difference between the two pollutants is their ability to penetrate indoor settings.
 Ozone rapidly breaks down and disappears once it enters indoors.
 Consequently, outdoor and indoor ozone levels show very little correlation.
-PM2.5, however, can easily enter buildings, with indoor levels ranging anywhere from 70–100% of outdoor levels .
+PM2.5, however, can easily enter buildings, with indoor levels ranging anywhere from 70–100% of outdoor levels.
 This suggests that ozone may only affect workers in outdoor settings, while PM2.5 can affect workers both outdoors and indoors.

 How these subtle changes affect productivity is not well understood.
 For physically demanding tasks that involve repetitive motions, or standing and/or bending, a plausible link is through increased fatigue and decreased stamina.
 For tasks without physical demands, the channel may arise through the need for work breaks to care for oneself, as well as a cognitive channel whereby task performance is compromised.
+Importantly, these channels all reflect subtle changes in health that do not require formal health care usage but may nonetheless affect worker productivity.

 Empirical challenges and solutions